roboninecom/Measuring-Backlash-in-Popular-UART-Servos/README.md

 # A Low-Cost Platform for Measuring Backlash in Popular UART Servos

-This repository contains the source code, data analysis scripts, and LaTeX source for the research paper **"A Low-Cost Platform for Measuring Backlash in Popular UART Servos"**.
+This repository contains the source code and data analysis scripts for the research paper **"A Low-Cost Platform for Measuring Backlash in Popular UART Servos"**.

 The project presents an open-source test stand for characterizing backlash in low-cost UART servo actuators (Feetech, Waveshare, etc.) using controlled force application and telemetry logging.